vega/vega-lite/CONTRIBUTING.md

 ## Directory Structure

 - `_layouts/` – Our website and documentation's Jekyll layout files.
-- `bin/` – Scripts for using Vega-Lite with command line.
+- `bin/` – Scripts for using Vegemite with command line.
 - `data/` – Example data.
-- `site/` – Vega-Lite website including documentation.
+- `site/` – Vegemite website including documentation.
-- `examples/` – Example Vega-Lite specifications.
+- `examples/` – Example Vegemite specifications.
-  - `specs` Vega-Lite examples.
+  - `specs` Vegemite examples.
-  - `compiled` The generated Vega specifications and SVG files of the Vega-Lite examples.
+  - `compiled` The generated Vega specifications and SVG files of the Vegemite examples.

 - `scripts/` - Scripts for NPM commands.
 - `site/` - Misc files for serving the website and gallery.
 - `src/` - Main source code directory.
-  - All interfaces for Vega-Lite syntax should be declared at the top-level of the `src/` folder.
+  - All interfaces for Vegemite syntax should be declared at the top-level of the `src/` folder.
-    - `src/index.ts` is the root file for Vega-Lite codebase that exports the global `vl` object.
+    - `src/index.ts` is the root file for Vegemite codebase that exports the global `vl` object.
     - Other files under `src/` reflect namespace structure.
 All methods for `vl.xxx` will be in either `src/xxx.ts` or `src/xxx/xxx.ts`.
 For example, `vl.channel.*` methods are in `src/channel.ts` while `vl.compile` is in `src/compile/compile.ts`.

 - `test/` - Code for unit testing. `test`'s structure reflects `src`'s directory structure.